SAMMISolutions/docs/doc_posts/_commands-obs-motion/motion_poscurve.md

 You can make a source complete a half circle or have a slight curve in its transition.\
 If you want to move a source from its current position, you can use the command OBS Pull Source Value Value to find current source's X and Y position and incorporate it into this command.

-{% include alert.html text="The higher your Receiver's FPS (max 60) the smoother the animation is going to be." type="info" %}
+{% include alert.html text="The higher your SAMMI's FPS (max 60) the smoother the animation is going to be." type="info" %}

 | Box Name | Type | Description |
 |-------|--------|--------